serebrov/notes/2014-12-19-aws-opsworks-mongo-and-nodejs.md

 In my case the main app already had the required layout (it is based on [mean.js](http://meanjs.org/)).
 I only had to setup port 80 for the production environment.

-And the test app required a simple custom chef recipe and some additional layer settings.
+The test app requires a simple custom chef recipe and some additional layer settings.
 To use custom recipes it is necessary to create a separate [cookbook repository](http://docs.aws.amazon.com/opsworks/latest/userguide/workingcookbook-installingcustom-repo.html).
 It can be, for example, public or private git repository on github or bitbucket.
 In my case I used private bitbucket repository with following structure: